apache/hudi/website/docs/faq.md

 sudo ln -sf hudi-utilities-bundle_2.12-0.7.0.jar hudi-utilities-bundle.jar
 ```

-**Using the overriden jar in Deltastreamer:**
+**Using the overriden jar in Hudi Streamer:**
-When invoking DeltaStreamer specify the above jar location as part of spark-submit command.
+When invoking Hudi Streamer specify the above jar location as part of spark-submit command.

 ### Why partition fields are also stored in parquet files in addition to the partition path ?